Why Horizon Forbidden West: Burning Shores Is An Average Game

 Games by Rayan on May 13, 2023

-Horizon Forbidden West: Burning Shores had a great reception from PlayStation fans, and the game was all over social media.
-The game trended heavily on social media.
-Reviews, blogs, and gaming videos all flooded the web.
+Horizon Forbidden West: Burning Shores received a great reception from PlayStation fans, and the game trended heavily on social media.
+Reviews, blogs, and gaming videos flooded the web.
 There was also the LGBT controversy, but I'm not heading in that direction.
 While it's disappointing that Sony's exclusive Horizon: Forbidden West DLC, Burning Shores, is only available on the PS5, I doubt that Gorilla Games is the last AAA developer to lock down its content to a single platform.

 Why Horizon Forbidden West, Burning Shores DLC, Graphics Issues, Bad Camera Direction, Awkward Control, Aloy, Seyka, Female Protagonist

 After the major events of Horizon: Forbidden West, Burning Shores continues the plot.
-This add-on is for the game's final chapter, and it features a brand-new campaign in which Aloy investigates a mystery that has led her to a place called the Burning Shores.
-Once a thriving metropolis, Los Angeles has been reduced to a perilous island populated by lethal robots due to geological and volcanic action throughout the millennia.
+This add-on is for the game's final chapter and features a brand-new campaign in which Aloy investigates a mystery that has led her to a place called Burning Shores.
+Once a thriving metropolis, Los Angeles has been reduced to a dangerous island populated by lethal robots due to geological and volcanic action throughout the millennia.
 The Quen tribe, however, also has a sizable human presence there.

 Why Horizon Forbidden West, Burning Shores DLC, Graphics Issues, Bad Camera Direction, Awkward Control, Aloy, Female Protagonist